AhmedHossam555/e-commerce/README.md

 * User Authentication with JWT token.
+* Using loadComponent fun in routes to implement LazyLoading as a standalone
 * Using Guard with Routing
 * Using Interceptors for loading and request api
 * Using Pipe with search bar